Thursday, September 24, 2009

 *

 Baxter said it‘s the first time the district has done such selling.
 We talk a lot about the fact that we have a lot of very unique programs in this district,” she said.
 “A lot of our programs are not available in the private system.
-“We see advertisements all the time from the private system.”
+“We see advertisements all the time from the private system

-She said a school board public relations committee was struck several years ago that came to the conclusion that “we were not promoting public education and talking about the positive things that are happening.”
+She said a school board public relations committee was struck several years ago that came to the conclusion that “we were not promoting public education and talking about the positive things that are happening.” *

-Mike Guzzi, speaking for Vedanta Academy, said private school enrolment is doing well.
+* Mike Guzzi, speaking for Vedanta Academy, said private school enrolment is doing well.
 “Private schools in general have not been declining,” he said.
 “Our only problem is size constraints.
 We don‘t have any room.
 We‘re full.”
 Vedanta has 160 students in Grades 2-12.
 Tuition averages about $3,000 a year.
+About eight per cent of the students in the Central Okanagan attend private schools.

-Baxter said the issue of placing the ads never came to a board vote and was undertaken by staff.
+* Baxter said the issue of placing the ads never came to a board vote and was undertaken by staff.

-The ads tout SD23 top provincial results Click on Low Rates
+* The ads tout SD23 top provincial results Click on Low Rates

 The ads are an effort to ensure that there is space for students who may make the switch...yah! right !